lgp171188/launchpad/lib/lp/soyuz/stories/ppa/xx-ubuntu-ppas.rst

 context PPA in their systems.

     >>> install_portlet = find_portlet(
-    ...     anon_browser.contents, 'Adding this PPA to your system')
+    ...     anon_browser.contents, "Adding this PPA to your system" ... )

     >>> print(extract_text(install_portlet))
     Adding this PPA to your system